coredns/coredns.io/content/plugins/route53.md

     accessed.

-*   **AWS\_ACCESS\_KEY\_ID** and **AWS\_SECRET\_ACCESS\_KEY** the AWS access key ID and secret access key to be used when query AWS (optional).
-If they are not provided, then coredns tries to access AWS credentials the same way as AWS CLI, e.g., environmental variables, AWS credentials file, instance profile credentials, etc.
+*   **AWS\_ACCESS\_KEY\_ID** and **AWS\_SECRET\_ACCESS\_KEY** the AWS access key ID and secret access key to be used when querying AWS (optional).
+If they are not provided, CoreDNS tries to access AWS credentials the same way as AWS CLI - environment variables, shared credential file (and optionally shared config file if `AWS_SDK_LOAD_CONFIG` env is set), and lastly EC2 Instance Roles.
     Note the usage of `aws_access_key` has been deprecated and may be removed in future versions.
 Instead, user can use other methods to pass crentials, e.g., with environmental variable `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, respectively.